-Other than making yourself look fresh, cutting your hair is an alternative solution to overcoming hair loss.
-It also keeps you cool when doing activities and makes everyday hair care a lot easier!
+Besides making yourself look fresh, cutting your hair is an alternative solution to overcoming hair loss.
+It also keeps you cool when doing activities and makes everyday hair care easier!

 6. Wash your hair no more than three times a week

-Ensure that you are washing your hair no more than three times a week and not every day!
-This can help your scalp and hair roots become stronger and thus, reduces the amount of hair loss.
+Ensure you are washing your hair no more than three times a week and not every day!
+This can help your scalp and hair roots become stronger and, thus, reduce hair loss.
 Keep this up as a weekly routine!

 7. Use shampoos and conditioners made especially for pregnant women

-You may have found suitable products for your hair as a young adult, however, during pregnancy and breastfeeding, your hair products must fit your body’s current condition.
-This is due to the hormonal changes in your body that result in hair loss and breakage that haunts every mother during and after giving birth.
+You may have found suitable products for your hair as a young adult.
+However, your hair products must fit your body’s current condition during pregnancy and breastfeeding.
+This is due to the hormonal changes in your body, resulting in hair loss and breakage that haunts every Mama during and after giving birth.

-Furthermore, various shampoos use harmful ingredients such as parabens, SLS/SLES and triclosan.
-These harmful ingredients can cause risks to the fetus during pregnancy.
-Thus, carefully selecting shampoos, hair serums and conditioners is vital for pregnant and breastfeeding women.
+Furthermore, various shampoos use harmful ingredients such as parabens, SLS/SLES, and triclosan.
+These toxic ingredients can cause risks to the fetus during pregnancy.
+Thus, carefully selecting shampoos, hair serums, and conditioners are vital for pregnant and breastfeeding women.

 But you do not have to think too hard!
-Mama’s Choice Treatment Shampoo is the safe, natural and halal option for pregnant and breastfeeding mothers, made from natural kiwi extracts, candlenut and aloe vera, which aids in overcoming hair loss and dandruff.
+Mama’s Choice Anti-Hair Loss Series is a safe, natural, and halal option for pregnant and breastfeeding Mamas.
+They are formulated with raw kiwi extracts, candlenut, and aloe vera, which aid in overcoming hair loss and dandruff.

-For mothers that are still experiencing severe hair loss post-birth, you too can use our calming and natural hair treatment products.
+For mamas still experiencing severe hair loss post-birth, you, too can use our calming and natural hair treatment products.
 (P.S. the whole family can use them too!)